-“When we got to the hotel, we were on the top of an isolated pinnacle 5,000 feet above civilization.
+“When we got to [the Shiga Heights Hotel], we were on the top of an isolated pinnacle 5,000 feet above civilization.
 We were surrounded by hills, the alpine type so well suited to winter sports.
 We saw the ski lift, the ski jump, and the toboggan slide that in winter make this place a white paradise.

 “But best of all, instead of having a white blanket over the earth, there was a shawl of the most beautiful autumn colors that I have ever seen.
 The shades went all the way from brilliant red to a bright yellow, and then all the way down the scale of pastel colors.